What are analytical skills?

-Activities where you could develop your analytical skills
+Activities where you could develop analytical skills

-- Talks, workshops and skills training sessions Run by employers or careers consultants watch out for activities like business games, assessment centres and commercial awareness.
+- Talks, workshops and skills training sessions Run by employers or careers consultants; watch out for activities like business games, assessment centres and commercial awareness.

 - Work Experience Develop a range of skills and build up your experience whilst at university.